matheesha20/Idiot-AI/README.md

 ### Basic Conversation
 ```
 You: "Tell me about Apple company"
-Chanuth: "Ugh, fine.
+F-1: "Ugh, fine.
 Apple's doing their usual thing - they just announced some new iPhone nonsense and their stock is around $180.
 They're still making ridiculous amounts of money selling overpriced gadgets to people who think they need the latest shiny thing."
 ```

 ### Financial Query
 ```
 You: "Tesla stock price"
-Amu Gawaya: "tesla's at like $240 or whatever, down from yesterday because musk probably tweeted something stupid again 🙄 why don't you just check your own portfolio app?"
+F-1.5: "tesla's at like $240 or whatever, down from yesterday because musk probably tweeted something stupid again 🙄 why don't you just check your own portfolio app?"
 ```

 ### Technical Information
 ```
 You: "Latest AI developments"
-Amu Ultra: "The current AI landscape is dominated by predictable corporate positioning and incremental improvements to large language models.
+F-o1: "The current AI landscape is dominated by predictable corporate positioning and incremental improvements to large language models.
 Recent developments include OpenAI's latest model iterations and Google's continued Gemini enhancements, though I doubt your limited comprehension can appreciate the technical complexities involved."
 ```

 ## 🔄 Updates & Maintenance